bringinxyz/lnurl-pay/PUBLISHING.md

 ---

-**Note**: This package is published under the `@bringin` scope, making it an official Bringin library.
+**Note**: This package is published under the `@bringinxyz` scope, making it an official Bringin library.
 Ensure all changes meet Bringin's quality standards before publishing.